po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/02-Stu_Lighthouse/Solved/audit.md

 ## Performance Metrics

 Which metrics are failing and what do they measure?
-List the metric their definition.
+List the metric and their definition.
 (Add bullet points if necessary)

 * **Time to interactive:** Measures how much time until the webpage is fully functional.

 * **Total Blocking Time:** Sum of all time periods between **First Contentful Paint**(FCP) and Time to Interactive.
 FCP marks the time which the first text or image is painted.

-* **Speed Index:** Measures how quickly the contents of the page are visibly populated.
+* Speed Index: Measures how quickly the contents of the page are visibly populated.

-* **Cumulative Layout Shift:** Measures the movement of visible elements within the viewport.
+* Cumulative Layout Shift: Measures the movement of visible elements within the viewport.

-* 🔑 **Largest Contentful Paint:** Marks the time at which the largest text or image is painted.
+* **Largest Contentful Paint:** Marks the time at which the largest text or image is painted.

 ## List a corrective measure for each metric selected above.